-- b.
-Encourage parents/guardians to monitor their children's school attendance, homework completion, and television viewing. - c.
-Encourage parents/guardians to volunteer in their child's classroom and to participate in school advisory committees. - 3.
-Initiate consistent and effective two-way communication between the home and school so that parents/guardians may know when and how to help their children in support of classroom learning activities.
+2. Inform parents/guardians that they can directly affect the success of their children's learning, by providing them with techniques and strategies that they may use to improve their children's academic success and to assist their children in learning at home (Education Code 11502, 11504)

-- a.
-Ensure that teachers provide frequent reports to parents/guardians on their children's progress and hold parent-teacher conferences at least once per year with parents/guardians of elementary school students. - b.
-Provide opportunities for parents/guardians to observe classroom activities and to volunteer in their child's classroom. - c.
-Provide information about parent involvement opportunities through district, school, and/or class newsletters, the district's web site, and other written or electronic communications. - d.
-To the extent practicable, provide notices and information to parents/guardians in a format and language they can understand. - e.
-Develop mechanisms to encourage parent/guardian input on district and school issues. - f.
-Identify barriers to parent/guardian participation in school activities, including parents/guardians who are economically disadvantaged, are disabled, have limited English proficiency, have limited literacy, or are of any racial or ethnic minority background. - g.
-Encourage greater parent/guardian participation by adjusting meeting schedules to accommodate parent/guardian needs and, to the extent practicable, by providing translation or interpreter services, transportation, and/or child care. - 4.
-Receive training that fosters effective and culturally sensitive communication with the home, including training on how to communicate with non-English speakers and how to give parents/guardian opportunities to assist in the instructional process both at school and at home.
+3. Build consistent and effective communication between the home and school so that parents/guardians may know when and how to assist their children in support of classroom learning activities (Education Code 11502, 11504)

 a.
-Provide staff development to assist staff in strengthening two-way communications with parents/guardians, including parents/guardians who have limited English proficiency or limited literacy.
+Ensure that teachers provide frequent reports to parents/guardians on their children's progress and hold parent-teacher conferences at least once per year with parents/guardians of elementary school students b.
+Provide opportunities for parents/guardians to observe classroom activities and to volunteer in their child's classroom c.
+Provide information about parent/guardian and family engagement opportunities through district, school, and/or class newsletters, the district's web site, and other written or electronic communications d.
+To the extent practicable, provide notices and information to parents/guardians in a format and language they can understand e.
+Develop mechanisms to encourage parent/guardian input on district and school issues f.
+Identify barriers to parent/guardian and family participation in school activities, including parents/guardians and family members who are economically disadvantaged, are disabled, have limited English proficiency, have limited literacy, or are of any racial or ethnic minority background g.
+Encourage greater parent/guardian participation by adjusting meeting schedules to accommodate parent/guardian needs and, to the extent practicable, by providing translation or interpreter services, transportation, and/or child care a.
+Provide staff development to assist staff in strengthening two-way communications with parents/guardians, including parents/guardians who have limited English proficiency or limited literacy b.
+Invite input from parents/guardians regarding the content of staff development activities pertaining to home-school communications